 Jessica Hamer (Year 3 Student on Educational Studies and Early Childhood Studies): ‘I have been volunteering alongside the lecturers every week throughout my time studying at Cardiff Metropolitan University.
 It’s full of fun and the children involved get so much from it.
 Volunteering on these projects has provided me with valuable learning opportunities beyond the lecture theatres where I can reflect on experiences and observations to find linkage between theory and practice.
 I have undertaken extra training related to working in the outdoors and now volunteer with the teachers in school also.’

-The Cardiff School of Education continues to collaborate with an extensive list of external stakeholders and has engaged with local charitable trusts to further strengthen our activities within the local community.
+The Cardiff School of Education and Social Policy continues to collaborate with an extensive list of external stakeholders and has engaged with local charitable trusts to further strengthen our activities within the local community.
 Millennium Stadium Charitable Trust, Simon Gibson Charitable Trust, and the Waterloo Foundation have collectively donated generously towards the funding of the upcoming construction of the outdoor classroom with a vision to extend the existing community practice.

 Beth Warwick, Inclusion Manager at Lakeside Primary School: 'A group of pupils from year 3 to year 6 and class teacher Nic Rhodes visit campus each week for an after school club to take part in outdoor activities.
 Led by Chantelle and supported by a committed group of student volunteers, the pupils develop their social and emotional skills in a fun and relaxed environment.
 The children taking part in this club have shown a great improvement in confidence and communication skills over a short space of time- what a great opportunity!
 We are within walking distance of the university and so we are delighted to be working with the Outdoor Learning Team; a number of projects are on-going involving pupils of different ages and their families.'